2dengine/love.scene/readme.md

+# love.scene

-# Introduction
+## Introduction
-love.scene is a two-dimensional scene graph library written for the [LÖVE](https://love2d.org) game framework (compatible with LÖVE 11.3, 11.4 and 11.5).
+love.scene is a 2D scene graph library for the [LÖVE](https://love2d.org) framework.
+The library is compatible with LÖVE 11.3, 11.4 and 11.5. love.scene is optimized through caching, native matrix transformations and avoids the use of metatables.

+The source code is available on [GitHub](https://github.com/2dengine/love.scene) and the official documentation is hosted on [2dengine.com](https://2dengine.com/doc/scene.html)

+## Installation
+love.scene does not depend on third party modules or binaries.
-To install the scene graph, copy the "scene" folder to your game directory and use require:
+To install love.scene, copy the "scene" folder to your game directory and use require:
 ```lua
 love.scene = require("scene")
 ```

-The source code is available on [GitHub](https://github.com/2dengine/love.scene) and the official documentation is hosted on [2dengine.com](https://2dengine.com/doc/scene.html)

-# Usage
+## Usage
 The scene graph is fairly minimal, relying on just four different types of objects.
 Scene nodes are created using two different methods:
 ```lua